 HP StorageWorks Ultrium tape drives do not require regular cleaning.
-An Ultrium universal cleaning cartridge is supplied with each tape drive and should only be used when the orange Clean (Ultrium 960 and 460) or Use Cleaning Cartridge (Ultrium 230) LED is flashing.
+An Ultrium universal cleaning cartridge should only be used when the orange Clean LED is flashing.

-- 1 Insert the Ultrium universal cleaning cartridge. - The drive will carry out its cleaning cycle and eject the cartridge on completion (which can take up to 5 minutes).
-During the cleaning cycle the orange Clean (Ultrium 960 and 460) or Use Cleaning Cartridge (Ultrium 230) LED will be on solidly and the green Ready LED will flash.
+- 1 Insert the Ultrium universal cleaning cartridge. - 2 The drive will carry out its cleaning cycle and eject the cartridge on completion (which can take up to 5 minutes).
+During the cleaning cycle the orange Clean LED will be on solidly and the green Ready LED will flash.

-Each HP Ultrium universal cleaning cartridge cleaning cartridge can be used up to 50 times with Ultrium 960 and Ultrium 460 tape drives, and up to 15 times with Ultrium 230 tape drives.
-(HP Ultrium 1 cleaning cartridges can only be used up to 15 times with any tape drive.)
-If the cleaning cartridge is ejected immediately with the Tape Error LED on, it has expired.
+Each HP Ultrium universal cleaning cartridge cleaning cartridge (C7978A) can be used up to 50 times with Ultrium tape drives.
+(The blue HP Ultrium cleaning cartridges, C7979A, can only be used up to 15 times with any tape drive.)
+If the cleaning cartridge is ejected immediately with the Tape LED on, it has expired.